TpSlimigt/SudokuSolver/README.md

 ## How to use

-To use the script correctly you have to put the sudoku you want to solve as a .txt file in the same folder as the script.
+To use the script correctly you have to put the sudoku you want to solve as a .txt file in the same directory as the script.
 The file should contain the sudoku where empty spaces are represented as a 0 and each row is separated into a new line, like this:

 ```
 043080007